Glossary

 Salary Adjustment Factor

-If you work in elective or emergency services, your Salary Adjustment Factor is 110% or 130% respectively, of your Salary.
+If you are an SA Ambulance Contributory Member and you work in elective or emergency services, your Salary Adjustment Factor is 110% or 130% respectively, of your Salary.

 If either of the above do not apply to you, your Salary Adjustment Factor is 100%.
 If you are working part-time your Salary Adjustment Factor is multiplied by the percentage of full-time hours worked.